bpmn-io/dmn-js/docs/project/COMMIT_MESSAGES.md

 Contributors should adhere to our [commit message guidelines](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit?pli=1).

-The goal is to achive better readability of the projects commit log and eventually use the log as a low level change tracker.
+The goal is to achieve better readability and understanding of the projects commit log and eventually use the log as a low level change tracker.

 ```plain
 feat(context-pad): add delete button